-The Filament Runout Detection feature is set to OFF in its factory state.
-You can turn the feature on from the machine touchscreen or browser interface.
+The Filament Runout Detection feature is set to OFF by default.
+This feature can be set from the machine touchscreen or browser interface.

 When using only one toolhead, feed a short length of filament through the filament sensor for the toolhead that will not be used.
 This ensures that its sensor does not trigger.

 The feature is intended for use as a preventative measure.
 It limits damage to the hot end by preventing it from remaining at high temperature without actively extruding.
 When material sits in the hot end at extrusion temperature for a long time it starts to break down and harden.
 If left hot long enough, the nozzle becomes completely and irreparably clogged.
 The Filament Runout Detection feature allows you to safely avoid this situation.

 The Filament Runout Detection feature is not intended to replace a good filament management system.
 It is not possible to resume the print after the filament runout sensor stops the print.

 It is important to calculate filament quantity and plan before starting a print to ensure its completion.
 If your print cannot be completed with one spool, we recommend sourcing a larger spool.
 Alternatively, you can use the Simplify3D slicer software to split the print so that the bottom section of the part is printed with a process using one toolhead and the top is printed with a second process using the other toolhead.
 This allows you to load two spools of material for the same print.
 Please reach out to our Application Specialists in the Customer Success team by emailing email@example.com if you have any questions about this process.